ashwin-nat/pits-n-giggles-website/src/content/blog/capturing-and-replaying-telemetry-data.md

 ## Wrap-up

 By decoupling live simulation from debugging, `telemetry_recorder` and `telemetry_replayer` have dramatically improved how I develop *Pits n' Giggles*.
-It's one of those internal tools that paid for itself almost instantly—and continues to save me hours every week.
+It's one of those internal tools that paid for itself almost instantly and continues to save me hours every week.

 If you're building anything real-time or stream-based, building a similar telemetry pipeline will radically simplify your workflow.
 Trust me, you'll thank me later